dgillen27/Brewery-Finder-App/README.md

 ### PostMVP

 - Integrate the Google Maps API and connect the information provided by the OpenBreweryDB API to map the locations of the breweries.

+## Issues and Resolutions

+The largest logical issue I encountered during this project was passing down state to the map component.
+In the end I needed to parseFloat the information from state to properly pass the latitude and longitude needed for the map.

+## Installation Instructions

+- Fork and clone this repo
+- Run npm install
+- Run npm start
+- Get hacking!

 ## API Link & NPM Package